ruochen1112/Chicago-Public-School-Security-Issue/README.md

 4. Connected the drop down menu to the bar chart.
 5. Achieved the function when select a school, the bar chart will plot the specific gang activities data around that school.
+6. Added warp up background and edited on style and colors.